Why should you create your own Joomla template? There are a few good reasons why we should make this happen!

 In my opinion, the error page should not blame visitors.
 After all, it's not their fault if a page doesn't exist or an internal server error occurs.

-So that you know where to implement your error page, I have created the file
+To let you know how and where to implement your error page, I created the file

 Error.
-This way it is possible to test the page.
-Let your imagination run wild with the content and the design.
+So it is possible to test the page.
+Let your imagination run free with the content and design of your own individual error page.

 // https://raw.githubusercontent.com/astridx/boilerplate/t35/src/templates/facile/error.php Error